Neurodiversity in cyber security

 It's important to avoid stereotyping when it comes to neurodiversity in the cyber security sector, as individuals will have a wide range of skills that can be used in different ways.
 For example, there is a perception that people on the autism spectrum are particularly good with maths, but this is certainly not the case for everyone.

-However, by identifying where each persons' individual skills lie and what roles they will be best-suited for, prospective employees can find jobs tailored to their skill sets and interests.
+However, by identifying where each person's individual skills lie and what roles they will be best suited for, prospective employees can find jobs tailored to their skill sets and interests.

-This may, for example, include threat analysis, penetration testing and SOC analysis, as these roles require exactly the type of skills neurodiverse people are likely to have.
+This may, for example, include threat analysis, penetration testing and SOC analysis, as these roles require exactly the type of skills neurodiverse people are more likely to have.

 Many of the country's largest and most prominent cyber security organisations welcome people with neurodiverse backgrounds.
-GCHQ, for example, has long attracted neurodiverse staff and has had a specialised neurodiversity support service for 20 years.
+GCHQ, for example, has long attracted neurodiverse staff and has had a specialised neurodiversity support service for over 20 years.

 Therefore, there are growing opportunities for neurodiverse individuals with the right skills, training and clearances to find exciting careers in cyber security.
 To find the role that's right for you, please register your details here.
 You will be able to search for the latest jobs and set up Job Alerts to be emailed to you on a daily basis.